“Me: I’ll start exercising from Monday!

 Helps in Treatment of Diseases

 Mary Payne Bennett1 and Cecile A. Lengacher, in their paper “Humour and Laughter, may Influence Health.
 I. History and Background” try to assess the clinical benefits of laughter in the treatment of various diseases.
 The paper says that the process and effects are yet to be fully documented.
-However, doctors and physicians have a clear opinion that laughter can help the patients stay motivated and recover faster.
+However, doctors and physicians have a clear opinion that laughter can help patients stay motivated and recover faster.

 The Sense of Humour is Not = Laughter

 Just to clarify, that laughing is not the same as having a sense of humour.
-With a sense of humour you can make others laugh, but often it is those who are laughing get the benefit of laughter.
-Studies have indicated that people with great sense of humour are often careless about their own health.
+With a sense of humour, you can make others laugh, but often it is those who are laughing get the benefit of laughter.
+Studies have indicated that people with a great sense of humour are often careless about their own health.

 If you have a sense of humour, you are more valuable to others, but at the same time, also take care of your own health.
 Laughing in a group could be more beneficial and not to mention contagious.

 On this ‘World Laughter Day’, let’s promise not just to laugh but make others laugh as well.
+After all, health is the wealth and laughter is the best way to go about it.

 Standard Wealth Online (The SWO) endorses this “World Laughter Day” with “Laughter is the Best Medicine” for better health and wealth for everyone.